 The highest civic duty of any person anywhere in any democratic society is voting.
 That key tool is the highest ability of everyone, but unfortunately, in most democracies worldwide, extremely large minorities of residents aren’t allowed to vote: young people.
-Children and youth around the world are disallowed from sharing their voices and representing their own best interests through voting.
+Children and youth around the world are not allowed to share their voices and represent their own best interests through voting.

-The Freechild Project advocates and works towards entirely, wholly and completely towards full youth suffrage or eliminating the voting age in every election in every country around the world.
+Freechild Institute advocates and works towards entirely, wholly and completely towards full youth suffrage or eliminating the voting age in every election in every municipality, city, state, province and country around the world.
 Gaining the right to vote is also called suffrage; we believe in children’s suffrage and youth suffrage.
 The following quotes were spoke at the signing of the time of the United States Voting Rights Act in 1965.
 Their points apply to youth suffrage today as well.

 Youth Voting for City Offices — A few cities in the United States and several in Europe have lowered their voting ages to allow youth to vote for city council elections, local government officials and other positions in their communities.
 This allows young people to become active and engaged in changing the world through democratic processes.

 Youth Suffrage — In Scotland, all people older than 16 can vote in every election, all of the time.
 Originally instituted in 2015, this police is allowing young people to actively contribute to their nation’s health and well-being, as well as fortifying the already substantial contributions youth are making to Scotland.